srimchi/arduino-arcade/README.md

 ## Step 0 of 2

 **NOTE!!!**: This project will be limited to the first 45 teams to request this project.
-Your team MUST submit a request using the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79) by 11:59 pm on March 24th. **Only one sign up per team, please**.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2) by 11:59 pm on November 18th. **Only one sign up per team, please**.
 Failure to do so will disqualify your team from selecting this project.
 Also note that if the limit of 45 teams is reached, no futher teams will be allowed to complete this project.
-Form your team early and complete the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79)!
+Form your team early and complete the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2)!
 Then your team may complete and submit your proposal, as detailed below.

 ## Step 1 of 2